What Happens If the Person At Fault Has No Insurance in South Carolina?

 Contact a South Carolina Car Accident Lawyer

 If you got hurt in a collision and feel confused by South Carolina’s uninsured motorist laws, let a skilled car accident attorney at McKinney, Tucker & Lemel LLC take the pressure off you.
 We’re ready to work hard to pursue the recovery you deserve.
-Contact our office today to arrange your free, no-obligation legal consultation.
+Contact our office today to arrange your confidential legal consultation.

 Visit Our South Carolina Car Accident Law Offices